-Finland has some of the most celebrated natural wilderness in the world, much of it unchanged since ancient times.
-Covering most of the country, it is made up of a combination of forests, lakes, sea, tundra, and bogs.
-Here are some facts about this panoply.
+Finland has the most celebrated natural wilderness in Europe, much of it unchanged since ancient times.
+Covering most of the country, it’s made up of a combination of forests, lakes, sea, tundra and bogs.
+Here are the most intriguing facts about rural Finland, each invaluable for when you book your trip out there.

 Finland has the highest percentage of forest cover of any country in Europe, 16 times greater than the average.
 Around 75% of the country is covered in forest and there are 30 indigenous tree species.
 Despite the lumber industry increasing by 60% since the beginning of the millennium, tree cover is kept sustainable and has even grown slightly each year.